spryker/spryker-docs/docs/pbc/all/tax-management/202212.0/spryker-tax/tax-feature-overview.md

 ---
-title: Tax feature overview
+title: Spryker Tax
-description: With the Tax Management capability you can define taxes for the items you sell.
+description: With the Spryker Tax Management capability you can define taxes for the items you sell.
 last_updated: Jun 25, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/tax-feature-overview